Taking Action Against Risk

 1. Avoid any known seizure triggers for you

-2. Avoid drinking too much alcohol
+2. Avoid drinking too much alcohol, avoid illicit drugs

 3. Know when your seizures are most likely to occur